-Initial readings must be taken with great care; they are the base line readings to which all subsequent readings are compared.
-It is important that the liquid filled tubes be at a constant temperature.
-If the tubes are not completely buried the readings should be taken at a time when the temperature is relatively constant.
-The readings should never be taken when the tubes are exposed to direct sunlight.
+It is also important to allow the system to come to thermal equilibrium, and that the liquid filled tubes be at a constant temperature.
+If the tubes are not completely buried the readings should be taken at a time when the temperature is relatively constant (first thing in the morning, before sun up).
+Readings should never be taken when the tubes are exposed to direct sunlight.
 In addition, there should be no air bubbles in the liquid tubes.
 If air bubbles are detected the tubes should be flushed before the initial readings are taken.
 If there is any doubt, take readings, flush the tubing, and take readings again.
-Repeat if necessary until the readings are stable.
+Repeat if necessary, until the readings are stable.
 (See Section 3 for readout instructions.)
 Always record the ambient temperature when taking readings.